mspnp/go-batcher/README.md

 - __shutdown__: This is raised after Stop() is called on a rate limiter instance.

 - __capacity__: This is raised anytime the Capacity changes.
 The val is the available capacity.

+- __batch__: This is raised only when WithEmitBatch has been added to Batcher and whenever a batch is raised to any Watcher.
+The val is the count of the operations in the batch.

 In addition, the following events can be raised by AzureSharedResource...